JM00NJ/ICMP-Ghost-A-Fileless-x64-Assembly-C2-Agent/README.md

 Timing: Jitter intervals vary between 100ms and 300ms, simulating the natural latency and jitter of real-world network conditions.

+4. Symmetric Rolling-Key Obfuscation
-4. Polymorphic Stream Obfuscation (The End of Static Signatures) Both directions of communication are protected by a rolling-key XOR cipher.
+Both directions of communication are protected by a Symmetric Rolling XOR Cipher.

-Breaking Statistical Analysis: By using a dynamic seed (based on RDTSC or packet sequence), the encryption key changes for every transmission.
-Even if an analyst captures multiple packets, they cannot find a static pattern.

-Null-Byte Protection: The engine handles null-byte leakage by ensuring the cipher-text maintains high entropy, preventing the original key from being leaked through zeroed-out memory buffers.
+Intra-Packet Entropy: By using a shifting key (dl += 0x07) for every byte, it breaks static pattern matching and prevents simple XOR key discovery.

+Signature Neutralization: Standard shell command signatures are obfuscated, ensuring the payload appears as high-entropy noise.

 ## 🚀 Getting Started